abstractfactory/rfc/spec/spec24.md

 ### [Camlistore][]

-I'm only familiar with the name, including it due to its relevance in storage.
+I'm only familiar with the name, including it due to its potential relevance in storing metadata.

 [Camlistore]: https://camlistore.org/
 [Pipi]: http://abstractfactory.io/pipi